salinityengine/editor/README.md

 # Salinity

-Drag and drop 2D JavaScript game engine.
+Easy to use, drag and drop JavaScript game engine.

 <br />